bertilmuth/moonwlker/README.md

 <dependency>
   <groupId>org.requirementsascode</groupId>
   <artifactId>moonwlker</artifactId>
-  <version>0.0.1</version>
+  <version>0.0.2</version>
 </dependency>
 ```

 If you are using Gradle, include the following in your build.gradle:

 ```
-implementation 'org.requirementsascode:moonwlker:0.0.1'
+implementation 'org.requirementsascode:moonwlker:0.0.2'
 ```

 At least Java 8 is required, download and install it if necessary.

 # All arguments constructor / immutable objects
-Be default, Jackson supports all arguments constructors only if you use the `@JsonCreator` and `@JsonProperties` annotation.
+The standard way in which Jackson supports all arguments constructors is to use the `@JsonCreator` and `@JsonProperties` annotations.
 Moonwlker changes that: it enables you to deserialize objects that have a single, all arguments default constructor.

 To enable this feature, you need to pass in the `-parameters` compiler argument when compiling your class files.